Sunil Kumar (kabaddi)

-Sunil Kumar (born 12 May 1997) is an Indian kabaddi player from Haryana.
+Sunil Kumar (born 12 May 1997), also known as Sunil Malik, is an Indian kabaddi player from Haryana.
 He plays in the Pro Kabaddi League (PKL) for the U Mumba franchise as a defender.

 Early life and background

 Kumar is from a farmer's family in Bhainswal Kalan, Sonipat District, Haryana.
 Many of his cousins including, Parvesh Bhainswal, used to play kabaddi.
 Inspired by them, he took to the game at the age of 11 years.
 He did well at the university games and was spotted by coach Jaivir Sharma and later joined the Sports Authority of India training centre at Ahmedabad.

 Career

 After winning the Junior Nationals in 2015 and 2016, Kumar was picked up by Patna Pirates for the PKL season 4.
 He later transferred to Jaipur Pink Panthers. he later won his second trophy with Jaipur pink panthers in 2022 as a captain .In 2023, Kumar competed for India at the 2022 Asian Games, where the Indian team won gold, controversially defeating Iran 33–29 in the finals.